pippellia-btc/Cubit-Guides/README.md

 ## Step 2.
 Installing Ubuntu Server

 1. Go through with the **installation wizard**.
-Select the default choice in all steps except those indicated below.
+Select the default choice in all steps except those indicated below
 2. When you arrive at the storage configuration, select `Custom Storage` and copy the following configuration you see in the image
+(the NVMe is the boot drive, mounted at `/` ; The two SATA drives are neither formatted nor mounted)

 ![image](https://github.com/pippellia-btc/Cubit-Guides/assets/108896743/0e73deef-5af8-452d-9b99-9e68499cb40f)

 3. Install OpenSSH